-Bose is a lot like the Kardashian media empire: you either love it or hate it.
-Regardless of where you fall, you probably have a strong opinion on the matter.
-Back in 2016, we lauded the Bose SoundSport Wireless, but there’s a newer, shinier kid in town: the Bose SoundSport Free.
-Although it doesn’t perfect the true wireless experience, the SoundSport Free meets most athletes’ specific audio demands including water-resistance and a secure fit.
+Back in 2016, we lauded the Bose SoundSport Wireless, and now there’s a newer, shinier kid in town: the Bose SoundSport Free.
+Although it doesn’t perfect the true wireless experience, the SoundSport Free meets most athletes’ audio demands including water-resistance and a secure fit.
 If you don’t mind the comically large housings, these earbuds are a great addition to the Bose ecosystem.

-Editor’s note: this review was updated on November 11, 2019, to contextualize how the Bose SoundSport Free compares to the true wireless workout earbuds market at large.
+Editor’s note: this review was updated on December 17, 2019, to account for changes in the true wireless market.

 Who are Bose’s true wireless workout earbuds for?